fac-members/fac-slides/src/slides/tfb-showcase.md

 In October 2020, we were selected to be a digital partner on the Discovery Learning Programme alongside nine other digital agencies.

-This tailored programme helped guide nine charities with disparate user groups and levels of digital experience through a programme of learning and doing.
+On this tailored programme helped guide nine charities with disparate user groups and levels of digital experience through a programme of learning and doing.

 ---